named-data/NFD/docs/INSTALL.rst

 We provide NFD binaries for the supported platforms, which are the preferred installation method.
 In addition to simplifying installation, the binary release also includes automatic initial configuration and platform-specific tools to automatically start NFD and related daemons.
-In particular, on OS X NFD is controlled using `launchd
+In particular, on OS X and macOS NFD is controlled using `launchd
 <https://github.com/named-data/NFD/tree/master/contrib/osx-launchd>`__ and on Ubuntu using
 `upstart <https://github.com/named-data/NFD/tree/master/contrib/upstart>`__ mechanisms.
 In both cases, `nfd-start` and `nfd-stop` scripts are convenience wrappers for launchd and upstart.

-On OS X, NFD can be installed with MacPorts.
-Refer to :ref:`Install NFD Using the NDN MacPorts Repository on OS X` for more details.
+On OS X and macOS, NFD can be installed with MacPorts.
+Refer to :ref:`Install NFD Using the NDN MacPorts Repository on OS X and macOS` for more details.

 On Ubuntu 14.04 and 16.04, NFD can be installed from NDN PPA repository.
 Refer to :ref:`Install NFD Using the NDN PPA Repository on Ubuntu Linux`.